archi-contribs/database-plugin/v2/README.md

 * Complete rework of the graphical interface
 * Add the ability to import components from other models
 * Add inline help

-## Beware :
-This version as an alpha release.
-It is not meant to be used in production.

 ## Wiki
 Please do not hesitate to have a look at the [Wiki](https://github.com/archi-contribs/database-plugin/wiki).